sam-chami/life-progressbar/README.md

 # Life Progressbar

 **Life progressbar** is an application that helps you manage your time (or get depressed) by reminding you, through a progress bar, how much time you have left (and how much you have wasted (; ).
-With the life expectancy calculator life to know how many years are left You can update your health data in the 'settings' section.
+With the life expectancy calculator you'll know how many years you have left.
+You can update your health data in the 'settings' section.

 Star features of **Life Progressbar**:
 * Progress bar that will remind you of your life expectancy
 * Health Recommendations.
 * Life expectancy calculator.
 * Widget for the home screen

-    * More ...
+ And More ...

 # Where to get it

 You can download the apk here: